 - Many accident claims where a lawsuit is filed result in a settlement after the lawsuit is filed.

-In Nevada, injured victims are constitutionally entitled to a right to a jury trial in a civil action.
+According to dentonandzachary.com in Nevada, injured victims are constitutionally entitled to a right to a jury trial in a civil action.
 However, most auto accident claims settle without going all the way to trial.
 In fact, it is so stated in Article one as follows: